masteryhx/nexmark/README.md

 ### Run Nexmark

 You can run the Nexmark benchmark by running `nexmark/bin/run_query.sh all` on the master node.
 It will run all the queries one by one, and collect benchmark metrics automatically.
-It will take 50 minutes to finish the benchmark by default.
-At last, it will print the benchmark summary result (Cores * Time(s) for each query) on the console.
+At last, it will print the benchmark summary result (Average Throughput for each query) on the console.

 You can also run specific queries by running `nexmark/bin/run_query.sh q1,q2`.